Measurement Sensors for the Metal and Steel Industry

 Integrating Measurement Sensors into Steel Inspection Processes

-Ultimately, the metal and steel industry rely on a wide range of different sensor types necessary to keep the production running.
+Ultimately, the metal and steel industry relies on a wide range of different sensor types necessary to keep the production running.
 If you’re unsure about the implementation of sensing technology in your production process, don’t hesitate to ask KEYENCE—the industry leader’s team of experienced personnel will answer all the questions you might have about precise measurement sensors in the metal and steel industry.